ShengYong04/XTREME/README.md

-# XTREME
+# Xtreme
-This project is a Sports Store System developed using Assembly Language
+Xtreme is a Sports Store System developed using Assembly Language.
+It allows users to browse and purchase a variety of sports items.
+The system includes core features such as item selection, cart management, and checkout.
+Designed for a simple and fast shopping experience, Xtreme demonstrates how low-level programming can be used to create a basic retail system with functional user interaction.